Francescde/provesdeNivell/Task2/StringIsPermutation/README.md

-## Exercise 1:
+# Exercise 1:

 Given two strings, write a method to decide if one is a permutation of the other.

 ## Solution:

-My first solution was to sort the two strings, and comparing the results as done in the module StringArePermutation using the function compare
+My first solution was to sort the two strings and compare the results.
+To do that I used the module StringArePermutation using the function compare

     export function compare(text1: string, text2: string):boolean {
         const n1 = text1.length;